immc-lab/FollowGPT/README.md

 ### 6. LLM Fine Tuning Principle Introduction and Paper
 Fine-tuning is a technique used in natural language processing (NLP) to adapt pre-trained language models to specific tasks or domains.
 In this part, we make a brief introduction to the fine tuning technology, and systematically introduce the fine tuning technology commonly used in LLM.
 At the same time, we made a summary of RLHF related technologies and collected relevant papers from 2021 to 2023.
 ### 7. LLM Tutorial Resources and Evaluation Comparison
+In this section, We've collected existing LLM tutorial resources, as well as large model evaluation comparisons.
 ## Tutorials